Fevermap/fevermap/CONTRIBUTING.md

 ## How to plan and implement something

 If you are doing something small, just plan it, just implement it directly and file a Merge Request to get it reviewed.
-However, if you plan to do something bigger, if might make sense to file an issue about it, plan ahead what to do in the issue and wait for comments on the idea, and only then start implementing it.
+However, if you plan to do something bigger, it might make sense to file an issue about it, plan ahead what to do in the issue and wait for comments on the idea, and only then start implementing it.

 If you are working on an issue, please assign it to yourself, so people can see in the issue and in the [board](https://gitlab.com/fevermap/fevermap/-/boards) that you are working on it.

 ### Joing the project on Gitlab

-To open an issue, to comment on an issue or to make a Merge Request you just need an Gitlab account, you don't need to have any special role in the project you are contributing to.
+To open an issue, to comment on an issue or to make a Merge Request you just need a Gitlab account, you don't need to have any special role in the project you are contributing to.

 However, to be able to assign an issue to yourself, you need to join the project to be in the pool of users that can be assigned.
 To join the project, go to the [Fevermap repository main page](https://gitlab.com/fevermap/fevermap) and click "Request access." ![Gitlab Sign up](images/gitlab-request-access.png)